stackitcloud/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 ## High Аvailability

-The registry cache runs with a single replica.
+Per default the registry cache runs with a single replica.
 This fact may lead to concerns for the high availability such as "What happens when the registry cache is down?
 Does containerd fail to pull the image?".
 As outlined in the [How does it work? section](#how-does-it-work), containerd is configured to fall back to the upstream registry if it fails to pull the image from the registry cache.
 Hence, when the registry cache is unavailable, the containerd's image pull operations are not affected because containerd falls back to image pull from the upstream registry.

+In special cases where this is not enough (for example when using the registry cache with a proxy) it is possible to set `providerConfig.caches[].highAvailability` to `true`, this will add the label `high-availability-config.resources.gardener.cloud/type=server` and scale the statefulset to 2 replicas.
+The `topologySpreadConstraints` is added according to the cluster configuration.
+See also [High Availability of Deployed Components](https://gardener.cloud/docs/gardener/high-availability/#system-components).

 ## Possible Pitfalls